UberDever/skobki/README.md

 ## Simple

-The simple tree with the root node containing two words `Hello` and `world`:
+The simple tree with the root node containing two text tokens `Hello` and `world`:
 ```lisp
 (Hello world)
 ```